-- Preheat oven to 390°F (200°C) and line a baking sheet with parchment paper.
+- Preheat oven to 390°F (200°C).
 Scrub potatoes under water, pat dry and slice into chunks.
-Toss potatoes with olive oil and arrange evenly on the baking sheet.
-Sprinkle with a pinch of salt.
-Bake in the oven for 25-30 minutes, until potatoes are fork-tender and crispy and golden on the outside.
+Grease a large baking sheet with 1 tablespoon of oil.
+Toss potatoes with another tablespoon of olive oil.
+Arrange them evenly on the baking sheet.
+Bake for 30 minutes or until potatoes are fork-tender and crispy and golden on the outside.

 - Meanwhile slice beets into bite sized chunks.
 In a medium bowl, whisk together the sour cream, lemon juice, mayonnaise, mustard and 1/4 teaspoon salt.
 Taste and add more lemon juice (even vinegar) or salt if needed.
 Combine the sour cream mixture with chopped beets and stir until all beets are covered.
 Set aside.

 - When the potatoes are ready, place about 1/2 of them on a large plate.
 Cover with a handful of arugula, then the rest of potatoes and more arugula.
 Scatter beets all over along with the sauce.
 Sprinkle with lemon zest, pine nuts and cheese shavings.
 Serve immediately.